• Skip to primary navigation

 Related Projects

-• Assessing the Labor Market Impact of COVID-19 on Women with Young Children in Egypt
+• Assessing the Labour Market Impact of COVID-19 on Women with Young Children in Egypt

-• The Impact of Subsidized Access to Nurseries and Employment Services on Mothers’ Labor Market Outcomes and Child Development in Egypt
+• The Impact of Subsidized Access to Nurseries and Employment Services on Mothers’ Labour Market Outcomes and Child Development in Egypt

 Related Publications